Should You Tip on the Subtotal or Total? A Practical Guide to Tipping Etiquette

 Be cautious of suggested tip amounts on receipts or digital payment screens.
 Some establishments calculate these suggestions based on the total amount, including tax, which can lead to higher tip amounts than you might intend.
 Additionally, some businesses may base suggested tips on the pre-discount total, not the amount you actually owe.
 This practice can be misleading and result in tipping more than necessary.

 It's essential to review your bill carefully and decide on a tip amount that reflects the service provided, rather than relying solely on suggested amounts.
+If something looks off, trust your instincts — select "custom tip" and calculate from the pre-tax subtotal yourself.

 Practices vary widely among diners: